 - Be aware of the Code of Conduct and rules about inappropriate images before submitting your presentation.

-- Talks and Posters will be screened to ensure no inappropriate images are shown.
+- Slide decks and posters will be screened to ensure no inappropriate images are shown.

 Giving the Presentation

 - Always describe the important visual information in your slides during the presentation.
-This will provide the visual information to people in the audience who are blind or who cannot see the slides well as well as to those who are auditory learners.
+This will help people in the audience who are blind or who cannot see the slides well.
+It will also help those who are auditory learners.

 - Pause between topics.